Attention: 4 Corner Resources is being used in a phishing scam. Read more about how to protect yourself.

 3. Make it simple

 To maximize the data you gather, make it as easy as possible for candidates to participate.
-Some methods we like to use are embedding the question in an email with a clickable answer so candidates can weigh in without even leaving their inbox, or by using a free service like Survey Monkey to send a link and letting candidates know in advance it’s only a single question.
+Some methods we like to use are embedding the question in an email with a clickable answer so candidates can weigh in without even leaving their inbox or using a free service like Survey Monkey to send a link and letting candidates know in advance that it’s only a single question.

 4. Test it at various stages of the hiring funnel